 - The Japan Times - English-language

-- NHK - public, operates the General TV, Educational TV channels.
-NHK also runs HD satellite channels BS1 and BS Premium.
-NHK World is the organisation's international English-language channel.
+- NHK - public, operates General TV, Educational TV.
+NHK World is a global English-language network

-- Tokyo Broadcasting System (TBS) - national commercial network
+- Tokyo Broadcasting System (TBS) - national, commercial

-- NHK - public, operates news/speech-based Radio 1, cultural/educational network Radio 2, classical music-based network FM Radio, external service Radio Japan
+- NHK - public, operates news/speech-based Radio 1, cultural/educational Radio 2, classical music-based FM Radio, external service Radio Japan

 - Inter FM - Tokyo commercial music station